-Effective sharing of information between practitioners and local organisations and agencies is essential for early identification of need, assessment and service provision to keep children safe.
-Rapid Reviews (RRs) have highlighted that missed opportunities to record and thereby understand the significance of sharing information in a timely manner can have severe consequences for the safety and welfare and well-being of children.
+Effective sharing of information between practitioners and local organisations and agencies is essential for early identification of need, assessment, and service provision to keep children safe.
+Rapid Reviews (RRs) have highlighted that missed opportunities to record and thereby understand the significance of sharing information promptly can have severe consequences for the safety and welfare, and well-being of children.

-We will adopt the information sharing principles detailed in statutory safeguarding guidance contained within:
+We adopt the information sharing principles detailed in statutory safeguarding guidance contained within:

-- DfE KCSiE 2024 - HM Working Together to Safeguard Children 2023 - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (Data Protection Act 1998 (DPA) and UK General Data Protection Regulation (UK GDPR).
+- DfE KCSiE 2025 - HM Working Together to Safeguard Children 2023 - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (Data Protection Act 1998 (DPA) and UK General Data Protection Regulation (UK GDPR).